Giulia Parodi

-Giulia Parodi (born 28 June 2002) is an Italian footballer who plays as a forward for Vicenza in the Italian Serie B.
+Giulia Parodi (born 28 June 2002) is an Italian footballer who plays as a forward for Serie C club Sampdoria.

 Club career

 Giulia Parodi grew up as a footballer in Genoa since the creation of the female youth squad, in 2015.

 Since 2019 she plays in Genoa senior team, scoring the first goal ever of the team in a league.

 In 2019/20 Genoa achieved the first position in Eccellenza, winning 10 matches out of 10 before the tournament was stopped due to the COVID-19 pandemic.
 Here Parodi scored 13 goals, becoming top scorer of the team.

 In the 2020/21 and 2021/22 seasons, Parodi played in Serie C, making 49 appearances and scoring 34 goals, confirming herself both seasons as the squad's topscorer, then Genoa acquired the sporting title of the women's Serie B team Cortefranca in the summer of 2022 and obtained with it the right to register for Serie B. Here Giulia made 41 caps and scored 5 goals in two years.

 In 2021 she was also convocated for the Italian national Amateur football team Under-21.

 Giulia Parodi has become the first Genoa player scoring in a match in Eccellenza, the first Genoa player scoring in a match in Serie C, the first Genoa player scoring in a match in Serie B.

 In the summer of 2024, she transferred to Spezia, where she won Group A of Serie C, earning promotion to Serie B. She also completed the double by winning the first-ever Coppa Italia Serie C for a women's team from Liguria.